LeSean McCoy: 2017 season

 In the Bills' regular season opener, McCoy had 159 yards from scrimmage in a 21–12 win over the New York Jets.
 In this game, McCoy eclipsed 12,000 scrimmage yards for his career.
 He became the sixth active player to reach the mark and one of 60 players to ever reach 12,000 yards from scrimmage.
-Despite struggling early in the season in Rick Dennison's offense, McCoy had strong games against the Tampa Bay Buccaneers, Oakland Raiders, and the Los Angeles Chargers in Weeks 7, 8, and 11.
+Despite struggling early in the season in new offensive coordinator Rick Dennison's offense, McCoy had strong games against the Tampa Bay Buccaneers, Oakland Raiders, and the Los Angeles Chargers in Weeks 7, 8, and 11.
 During Week 14 against the Indianapolis Colts in blizzard-like conditions, McCoy had a career-high 32 carries for 156 yards and the game-winning touchdown in overtime, allowing the Bills to win 13–7.
 The performance against the Colts put McCoy over 1,000 rushing yards for the season.

 On December 17, in a Week 15 game against the Miami Dolphins, he became the 30th NFL player to exceed 10,000 rushing yards.
 On the play that took him over the 10,000 yard mark he was tackled by Kiko Alonso, who was the player in the 1-for-1 trade that brought McCoy to the Bills.
 On December 19, McCoy was named to his sixth Pro Bowl.
 The Bills finished the regular season with a 9–7 record and made the playoffs as the #6-seed.
 In the Wild Card Round against the Jacksonville Jaguars, he finished with 19 carries for 75 rushing yards and six receptions for 44 receiving yards as the Bills lost by a score of 10–3.
 McCoy finished the 2017 season with 1,138 yards and six touchdowns on 287 rushing attempts in addition to 448 receiving yards, two receiving touchdowns and 59 catches.
 He was ranked 30th by his fellow players on the NFL Top 100 Players of 2018.